Propane guide

 Research into the chemical production of propane has been going on for many years, with some good results.
 A research team at the Illinois Institute of Technology has now succeeded in developing a highly efficient process.
 Carbon dioxide is converted into propane.
 To do this, the researchers developed a special electrolyser in which electrical energy is used to force a chemical reaction between the greenhouse gas carbon dioxide and water, thereby converting carbon dioxide into propane.The process is not yet ready for the market.
 However, as soon as this goal is achieved, it will be an important step away from dependence on fossil fuels, including propane.

-Areas of application for propane
+Application for propane

 - Cooking: Gas hobs, gas ovens, gas grills, gas rechauds